SHINING THE LIGHT OF CHRIST IN THE DARK TIMES OF A LIFE-THREATENING ILLNESS

 Sue L. Frymark BS, RN Retired

-Sue is a graduate of Columbia School of Nursing in Milwaukee WI and earned her Bachelor of Science in Healthcare Administration from Concordia University.
+Sue passed away on June 28, 2022.
+She was a graduate of Columbia School of Nursing in Milwaukee WI and earned her Bachelor of Science in Healthcare Administration from Concordia University.
 She focused her 30-year career on cancer care and hospice.
 Sue was the first nurse in Oregon trained in Hospice Care by Marin County Hospice in 1977.
 She continued to help establish hospice in Oregon as well as to develop a nationally known program of Cancer Rehabilitation.
 This interdisciplinary team helped those with early cancer to those with advancing disease.
 The teams early training came from the pioneers of hospice and palliative care, Dame Cicely Saunders PHD, MD from St. Christopher’s Hospice London England; as well as Dr. Belfour Mount of the Montreal Royal Victoria Hospital’s Palliative Care Program.
 Sue received many awards, became published, and became nationally known for her contributions to Cancer Rehabilitation, hospice care, quality of life and end-of-life awareness, and program development.
 As a Christian, Sue felt the burden of not being able to share her faith with her patients.
 She could see the difference in the ability to cope between those with a strong faith and those with none.

 After retirement, Sue spent her time with family and was active in her church, Faithful Savior Lutheran Church as a Stephen Ministry Leader and coordinator of Health Ministries.
 She was a Master Trainer in “Powerful Tools for Caregivers” and “Living Well with a Chronic Illness.”
 Those of us at WJM will miss her deeply.